ScottPlot/ScottPlot/doc/README.md

 ```

 If you are plotting data which is continuously changing, call the Render() function every time the data changes.
 For rapidly-changing data, add a timer to your application and have it repeatedly call the Render() function.

+## ScottPlot Tools
+A few useful classes are provided with ScottPlot:
+* `ScottPlot.DataGen` contains several methods which _generate_ data.
+This is a good way to create datasets to practice plotting.
+* `ScottPlot.Histogram` contains methods for taking in a dataset, binning it, and providing an easy way to access the bin counts.
+Extra tools are included to create cumulative probability histogram (CPH) plots.